Chemical peels in London

 Deep chemical peels

-Deep chemical peels are the most powerful and aggressive types of chemical peel available for significant skin exfoliation which is able to reach the deepest part of the reticular dermis.
-With their ability to reach the reticular dermis, they are able to address even the most severest skin wrinkles and photo-damage and have powerful effects against hyperpigmentation changes.
+Deep chemical peels are the most powerful and aggressive type of chemical peel available for significant skin exfoliation.
+They can reach the deepest part of the reticular dermis, addressing even the most severe skin wrinkles and photodamage and having powerful effects against hyperpigmentation changes.

 The most common deep chemical peel is the phenol chemical peel.
-Deep peels can also be composed of high-strength TCA at concentrations of 60% and above.
-The traditional phenol peel previously used was based on the Baker-Gordon formula but this was then replaced by phenol mixed in with croton oil and the high strength TCA peels.
+Deep peels can also be composed of high-strength TCA at 60% and above concentrations.
+The traditional phenol peel previously used was based on the Baker-Gordon formula, but this was then replaced by phenol mixed in with croton oil and high-strength TCA peels.

-Deep chemical peels exert their effects deeper down in the skin and are therefore able to remove severe wrinkles, severe photodamage, age spots, facial scars and premalignant skin conditions, including actinic keratosis.
-Surgical procedures like a facelift cannot change the quality of the skin and this is where chemical peels can be useful.
-Deep chemical peel results can last for many years but the treatment can be used only once.
+Deep chemical peels exert their effects deeper down in the skin and can, therefore, remove severe wrinkles, severe photodamage, age spots, facial scars and premalignant skin conditions, including actinic keratosis.
+Surgical procedures like a facelift cannot change the quality of the skin, and this is where chemical peels can be helpful.
+Profound chemical peel results can last for many years, but the treatment can be used only once.
 As with medium-strength peels, patients would benefit from pre-treatment with a more superficial peel to enhance the treatment effects.

 Centre for Surgery position on deep chemical peels

-Whilst deep chemical peels with phenol can achieve very impressive skin rejuvenation effects.
-We believe the risks and potential complications from deep chemical peels significantly outweigh their beneficial effects.
+Deep chemical peels with phenol can achieve very impressive skin rejuvenation effects.
+We believe the risks and potential complications of deep chemical peels significantly outweigh their beneficial effects.
 There are now more controlled methods of ablating the skin with less risk and downtime.
 An example is our significant expertise in laser resurfacing using the Er:YAG laser.
-Our practitioners regularly use Er:YAG laser resurfacing in fully ablative mode to achieve results that match and even exceed results from deep chemical peels with far less risk and complications.
-Laser resurfacing is much more precise in being able to target specific a skin depth.
+Our practitioners regularly use Er:YAG laser resurfacing fully ablatively to achieve results that match and even exceed results from deep chemical peels with far less risk and complications.
+Laser resurfacing is much more precise in being able to target a specific skin depth.
 Our latest generation Er:YAG laser by Fotona is also fully tunable to balance ablation and thermal effects on the tissue.
-Deep chemical peels are largely uncontrolled in the level of skin depths which they penetrate even in the hands of highly skilled operators.
-Deep chemical peels are avoided in patients with heart conditions as they been shown to increase the risk of heart failure.
+Deep chemical peels are largely uncontrolled in the level of skin depths they penetrate even in the hands of highly skilled operators.
+Deep chemical peels are avoided in patients with heart conditions as they have been shown to increase the risk of heart failure.

 What is frosting?

-After the application of a chemical peel, a chemical reaction with the skin then occurs, which results in the appearance of a whitish frost-like substance on the skin.
+After applying a chemical peel, a chemical reaction with the skin occurs, which results in the appearance of a whitish frost-like substance on the skin.
 Frosting occurs due to the suppression of the melanocytes in the skin.
 Frosting results in a slightly higher risk of skin burn or the development of hyperpigmentation in the post-procedure period.
 With patients with darker skin types, the risk of hyperpigmentation is higher depending on the strength of the peel used.
-Higher-strength chemical peels should be avoided in those with darker skin types, as the risk of potential scarring and hyperpigmentation is higher.
+Higher-strength chemical peels should be avoided in darker skin types, as the risk of potential scarring and hyperpigmentation is higher.

-After treatment, all patients should apply topical retinoid cream every day for four weeks to facilitate the skin peeling process and encourage the development of new, fresher skin.
+After treatment, all patients should apply topical retinoid cream every day for four weeks to facilitate skin peeling and encourage new, fresher skin development.
 Topical retinoids will also help the peel to penetrate deeper, thus giving an improved clinical effect.

 Chemical peels cost

-There are a number of a factors which will impact on the final cost of your chemical peels procedure:
+There are a number of factors which will impact the final cost of your chemical peel procedure:

 - Type of chemical peel – superficial or medium peel